Recession Proof Gardening Explained

 Does recession-proof gardening mean you stop buying groceries?

-No. Recession-proof gardening is meant to support your household food budget, not completely replace store-bought food.
+No. Recession-proof gardening is meant to support the household food budget, not completely replace store-bought food.

 What should I grow first in a recession-proof garden?